discordjs/guide/guide/interactions/registering-slash-commands.md

       .addChoice('name2', 'value3'))
 ```

-If a user used our `/ping` command and selected the `name2` choice in the `option-name` option, like so:
+If a user used your `/ping` command and selected the `name2` choice in the `option-name` option, like so:

 ![](./images/choices-selected.png)

-then the value that our bot receives is the string `"value2"`.
+then the value that your bot receives is the string `"value2"`.

 ```js {2}
 const userInput = interaction.options.getString('option-name');